- Related Links

 Politics & Law graduates are able to apply core legal concepts, theories, and histories to legal cases and current events within multiple disciplinary subfields.
 They are able to engage in profession-relevant discussions critically, effectively, and skillfully through writing and conversation.
 Graduates are also able to articulate a deep understanding of the law in light of God’s laws and how they plan to use their gifts to glorify God through their career in law.

-The History, Global & Political Studies department offers several opportunities for you to sharpen skills that would help you succeed in the legal sector.
-All students work with a faculty member in legal or political directed research.
-Individual classes will have additional hands-on, real-world opportunities.
+The History, Global & Political Studies department offers opportunities for you to sharpen skills that will help you succeed in the legal sector.

 Taylor law graduates work in all fields of law, and we have a proven record of students being accepted into top tier law schools.
 History, Global & Political Studies majors have an acceptance rate into law school of more than 96%.